zeromq/libzmq/RELICENSE/ulikoehler.md

 All commits made by the Github handle "ulikoehler", with commit author "Uli Köhler", are copyright of Uli Köhler.

-This document hereby grants the libzmq project team to relicense libzmq, including all past, present and future contributions of the author listed above.
+This document hereby grants the libzmq project team to relicense libzmq and / or CZMQ, including all past, present and future contributions of the author listed above.

 Uli Köhler